 Stredoslovenská vodárenská prevádzková spoločnosť, a.s.
 (StVPS) – Wastewater Treatment Plant Rakytovce

-"We implement the measures for practical protection and support of biodiversity in our technical premises as the first large company in Slovakia.
-We would like to make this an example also for the others and show that thanks to various measures, such as construction of a pond, planting of native tree species or installing insect hotels also a large technical premises can become an oasis of biodiversity and contribute to environmental protection of the surrounded area."
+"We implement measures for practical protection and support of biodiversity in our premises as the first large company in Slovakia.
+We would like to make this an example for the others and show that thanks to various implementations, such as the construction of a pond, planting of native tree species or the installation of insect hotels also a large industrial area can become an oasis for biodiversity and contribute to the environmental protection of the surrounding area."

 StVPS is a water company with regional scope, a member of Veolia Slovakia.
-The project of supporting biodiversity is implemented in the Wastewater Treatment Plant Rakytovce near Banská Bystrica, one of their premises.
-The implemented measures represent the first conceptual project to support biodiversity in the company premises in Slovakia.
+The project for the support of biodiversity is implemented in the Wastewater Treatment Plant Rakytovce near Banská Bystrica, one of their premises.
+The implemented measures represent the first conceptual project to support biodiversity in company premises in Slovakia.
 Practical implementation started in 2017 on the basis of an assessment of the area and its potential for biodiversity by external experts.

 Description of measures